FSund/diamondSquare/README.md

 Usage
 -----
-Compile for use with the script matlab-compile/compile.m`.
+Compile for use with the Matlab/Octave-script `matlab-compile/compile.m`.
 Then run in Matlab/Octave using

     main_matlab(power2, H, zMax, zMin, PBC, idum, RNG)